 There are two main use cases for the Procurement Suite.
 In the first use case, the Procured Release Repository, the procurement features are used to create a procured release repository to make sure that the organization has full control over the components that are making it into a production release.
-The other use case, the Procured Development Repository, is for organizations that need more up-front control over which artifacts are allowed during the development of a project.
+The other use case, the Procured Development Repository, is for organizations that need more up-front control over which components are allowed during the development of a project.
 The following sections describe these two uses cases in more detail.

 In this model, developers can add as many third-party dependencies as they want, and it is the responsibility of the QA and release engineers to approve (or procure) components from the development Repository to the QA/Release repository.
-Developers can move forward, adding dependencies freely from a third-party, proxied repository, but once it is time to populate a release repository, a Nexus administrator can audit the required components, create a hosted repository, turn on procurement, populate the repository, and then deactivate procurement.
+Developers can move forward, adding dependencies freely from a third-party, proxied repository, but once it is time to populate a release repository, an administrator can audit the required components, create a hosted repository, turn on procurement, populate the repository, and then deactivate procurement.
 This has the effect of "locking down" the components that are involved in a production release.

 This is a model common in industries that have strict oversight requirements.
 More often than not, banks, hospitals, and government agencies have fairly strict regulations on the software that can be used by large development teams.
 With the Procured Development Repository approach, an architecture group can have full control over what components can be referenced by a large development team.

-Once this repository group is set up, you can reference it from any tool just like the public group e.g. in a separate settings.xml used by builds that can only have access to the approved components.
+Once this repository group is set up, you can reference it from any tool just like the public group, e.g., in a separate settings.xml used by builds that can only have access to the approved components.

 When running builds you need to make sure that you run to run clean builds.
 No components from other builds, accessing non-procured repositories, should be in the local repository of the build.
 This ensures that only approved components are used in the build.
 The easiest way to achieve this is to clear the local repository before a build or to run the build against a project specific local repository.